F-1 Optional Practical Training (OPT)

 - Days of unemployment only begin after the approved start date listed on your EAD.

-The average USCIS processing time to issue the OPT Employment Authorization Document (EAD) is 2.5 months to 5 months.
+The average USCIS processing time to issue the OPT Employment Authorization Document (EAD) is 3 to 5 months.
 Visit the USCIS Processing Times website for the most up to date processing times.
-There is no way to expedite an OPT application.